THIS DATE IN HISTORY: Nov. 18

 1926: Detroit's new NHL franchise, known as the Cougars, plays its first game but loses 2-0 to the Boston Bruins.

 The game is played before 6,000 fans at the Border Cities Arena in Windsor, Ontario.
 All of Detroit's home games during its first season are played in Windsor.
+Olympia Stadium in Detroit opens in time for the 1927-28 season.

 On the same night, the Montreal Canadiens make the Forum their permanent home, though they lose 2-1 to the Ottawa Senators.
 The Forum remains their home for 70 years.

-1930: Lorne Chabot becomes the first goaltender in NHL history to start a season with three consecutive shutouts when the Toronto Maple Leafs defeat the Montreal Maroons 3-0.
+1930: Lorne Chabot becomes the first goalie in NHL history to start a season with three consecutive shutouts when the Toronto Maple Leafs defeat the Montreal Maroons 3-0.
 The three straight shutouts match Chabot's total in the other 34 games he plays that season.

 1991: Mark Recchi, a 2017 inductee into the Hockey Hall of Fame, has a six-point game, including his first NHL hat trick, to help the Pittsburgh Penguins defeat the Quebec Nordiques 7-3 at Le Colisee.
 Kevin Stevens also scores three goals for the Penguins.